 Jason lives in Palo Cedro, California with his wife Irene.
 When he is not working on ways to make technology easier and more helpful, Jason enjoys entertaining friends with cooking, cocktails, and endless nerdly conversation.

-Eric Leland has spent the last 20 years working with progressive organizations tackling online and offline technology challenges.
-As the founder and director of Leland Design, Eric focuses on strategic technology planning, website and database planning, development, and implementation for entities including progressive health and human services organizations, human rights groups, and environmental advocacy groups.
+Eric Leland has spent the last 20 years working with local, state and federal government, transit agencies and progressive organizations tackling online and offline technology challenges.
+As the founder and director of Leland Design, Eric focuses on strategic technology planning, website and database planning, development, and implementation for entities including the US Department of Labor, the City of San Francisco, progressive health and human services organizations, human rights groups, and environmental advocacy groups.
 Eric served as the director of TechCommons at TechSoup.org, one of the nation's most comprehensive nonprofit technology assistance organizations.
 Eric directed technology activists seeking solutions to systemic nonprofit technology issues, leveraging the latest online community tools to engage nonprofits and solution providers to contribute to lasting solutions.

-Eric is very active in nonprofit and technology circles.
-He serves on the board of the Young Nonprofit Professionals Network, and as a member of the Tech Underground and the Nonprofit Technology Enterprise Network.
+Eric currently serves as a board member with Trout Unlimited, and served on the board of the Young Nonprofit Professionals Network and the Addiction Technology Transfer Center, and and as a member of the Tech Underground and the Nonprofit Technology Enterprise Network.

 Formerly as a small business owner with Cortez Design and now as a member of the FivePaths team, Francisco's commitment to community shows through his work with small businesses, education groups, anti-poverty organizations, and more.